Menu

 “We're passionate about preserving our agricultural and industrial heritage, this lime kiln played an important part in the past.
 Thanks to the painstaking efforts of the stone masons and the support of the Peak District National Park Authority, we’ve been able to save this unique historic feature for people to appreciate now and in the future.”

-Thanks to the Edge family, walkers are able to access the lime kiln directly from the High Peak Trail.
+The lime kiln can be easily viewed from the High Peak Trail.
 The nearest car park is at Minninglow Car Park, DE4 2PN.
 The lime kiln is a 15-minute walk away along the trail in the direction of tree-topped Minninglow Hill.

 For more information about the FiPL programme for farmers and land managers, and FiPL projects in the Peak District National Park, visit www.peakdistrict.gov.uk/fipl